 We have tried to put the principles of co-production into practice.
 This includes sharing decision-making and power, and valuing everyone’s knowledge and point of view.

 We worked with women with lived experience of complex needs from the start and developed the Bridging Gaps project together.
-We shared decision-making as much as possible at every stage.
+We shared decision-making as much as possible at every stage, meeting every two weeks wherever possible, to make sure everyone has a voice in how things develop.
 We share our learning about how collaborative approaches can be tailored to support people who have experienced trauma in an article published in Health Expectations.

 This resulted in service changes such as developing care coordinator roles, patient lists to support access to patients in greater need and an information sharing tool.
 Helping establish a new clinic at Wellspring GP practice for people with complex needs was a great achievement for those involved in Bridging Gaps: